 Once the FLTFA was enacted, the BLM developed guidance, processes, and tools to complete the FLTFA land sales.
 Working cooperatively, the BLM, NPS, FWS, and FS then developed guidance, processes, and tools for subsequent FLTFA land acquisitions.
-The BLM markedly increased sales under the program over the last few years.
-Recent market conditions, however, have led to less robust sales than earlier in the life of the program.
+The BLM markedly increased sales under the program; however market conditions more recently led to less robust sales.

-Since it was enacted, the BLM utilized FLTFA to sell 327 parcels previously identified for disposal totaling 26,437 acres, with a total value of approximately \$116.3 million.
-Over the same time period, the Federal government acquired 36 parcels totaling 18,135 acres, with a total value of approximately \$49.2 million using FLTFA authority.
+Since it was enacted, the BLM utilized FLTFA to sell 330 parcels previously identified for disposal totaling 27,249 acres, with a total value of approximately \$117.4 million.
+Over the same time period, the Federal government acquired 37 parcels totaling 18,093 acres, with a total value of approximately \$50.4 million using FLTFA authority.

-Some lands identified for disposal and sold through the FLTFA process are high-value lands in the urban interface.
+Some lands identified for disposal and sold through the FLTFA process were high-value lands in the urban interface.
 For example, in 2007 the BLM in Arizona sold at auction a 282-acre parcel in the suburban Phoenix area for \$7 million.
 However, many of the lands the BLM identified for disposal prior to July 2000 that are eligible under FLTFA are isolated or scattered parcels in remote areas with relatively low value.
 Frequently, there is limited interest in acquiring these lands, and the costs of preparing them for sale may exceed their market value.

-Since the inception of the FLTFA, the BLM has deposited \$111.7 million into the Federal Land Disposal Account.
+Since the inception of the FLTFA, the BLM deposited \$112.8 million into the Federal Land Disposal Account.
 That figure represents 96% of the total revenues from these sales.
-Approximately \$4.6 million has been transferred to the states in which the sales originated, as provided for in individual Statehood Acts (typically 4% of the sale price).
+Approximately \$4.7 million was transferred to the states in which the sales originated, as provided for in individual Statehood Acts (typically 4% of the sale price).

-Using the FLTFA proceeds, the BLM, NPS, FWS, and FS have acquired significant inholdings and adjacent lands from willing sellers, consistent with the provisions of the Act.
+Using the FLTFA proceeds, the BLM, NPS, FWS, and FS acquired significant inholdings and adjacent lands from willing sellers, consistent with the provisions of the Act.
 For example, in November 2009 the BLM used FLTFA funds to complete the acquisition of 4,573 acres within the BLM's Canyons of the Ancients National Monument in southwest Colorado.
 These inholdings encompass 25 documented cultural sites, and archaeologists expect to record an additional 700 significant finds.
-The acquisition also included two particularly important areas: "Jackson's Castle," which is archaeologically significant; and the "Skywatcher Site," a one-of-akind, 1,000-year-old solstice marker.
+The acquisition also included two particularly important areas:

+"Jackson's Castle," which is archaeologically significant; and the "Skywatcher Site," a one-of-a-kind, 1,000-year-old solstice marker.
 The following are a few additional examples of important FLTFA acquisitions: